E. E. Cummings: Early life and education

-War years
+Military service

-In 1917, with the First World War going on in Europe, Cummings enlisted in the Norton-Harjes Ambulance Corps.
+In 1917, with the First World War going on in Europe, Cummings enlisted in the Norton-Harjes Ambulance Corps, a civilian volunteer organization.
 On the boat to France, he met William Slater Brown and they quickly became friends.
 Due to an administrative error, Cummings and Brown did not receive an assignment for five weeks, a period they spent exploring Paris.
 Cummings fell in love with the city, to which he would return throughout his life.

 During their service in the ambulance corps, the two young writers sent letters home that drew the attention of the military censors.
 They were known to prefer the company of French soldiers over fellow ambulance drivers.
 The two openly expressed anti-war views, Cummings spoke of his lack of hatred for the Germans.
 On September 21, 1917, five months after starting his belated assignment, Cummings and William Slater Brown were arrested by the French military on suspicion of espionage and undesirable activities.
 They were held for three and a half months in a military detention camp at the Dépôt de Triage, in La Ferté-Macé, Orne, Normandy.

 They were imprisoned with other detainees in a large room.
 Cummings's father made strenuous efforts to obtain his son's release through diplomatic channels; although advised his son's release was approved, there were lengthy delays, with little explanation.
 In frustration, Cummings's father wrote a letter to President Woodrow Wilson in December 1917.
 Cummings was released on December 19, 1917, returning to his family in the U.S. by New Year's Day, 1918.
 Cummings, his father, and Brown's family continued to agitate for Brown's release.
 By mid-February, he, too, was America-bound.
 Cummings used his prison experience as the basis for his novel, The Enormous Room (1922), about which F. Scott Fitzgerald said, "Of all the work by young men who have sprung up since 1920 one book survives—The Enormous Room by E. E. Cummings ...
 Those few who cause books to live have not been able to endure the thought of its mortality."
 Later in 1918 he was drafted into the army.
 He served a training deployment in the 12th Division at Camp Devens, Massachusetts, until November 1918.